 Exclusive Buyer’s Agent or Traditional Seller’s Agent?

-For the past twenty five years or so home buyers have had two kinds of agents they could use to buy a home: buyers agents or sellers agents.
+For about the last thirty years home buyers have had two kinds of agents they could use to buy a home: buyers agents or sellers agents.
 The problem was that very few home buyers knew that buyers agents were available.
 Traditional real estate agents were taught to make the best of this confusion and as a result most home buyers thought the agent showing them homes represented them.
 In fact, the agents were legally obligated to represent the sellers unless there was a written agreement with the home buyer to represent them.

 This confusion about the roles of the real estate agents is one of the major reasons the public has such a low opinion of the real estate industry.
 The Federal Trade Commission (FTC) did a study of the real estate brokerage industry in 1983 and determined that the vast majority of home buyers thought that the real estate agent showing them homes was working in their best interest.
 The vast majority were wrong!
 The FTC then started putting pressure on the states to have real estate agents disclose in writing to consumers who’s side they were representing.